Key Takeaways

 Efficiency

-Integrating EHRs with other healthcare systems makes patient care smoother and more efficient.
-When systems like Laboratory Information Systems (LIS) or Radiology Information Systems (RIS) connect with an EHR, important data like lab results or imaging reports are automatically updated in the patient’s record.
+Connecting health records with other healthcare systems makes patient care smoother and more efficient.
+When systems like Laboratory Information Systems (LIS) or Radiology Information Systems (RIS) link together, important data like lab results or imaging reports are automatically updated in the patient's record.

 This instant access to information helps doctors make faster and more accurate decisions without delays or paperwork.
 It also ensures that all providers involved in a patient's care have the same updated information, reducing errors and improving safety.